MicrosoftDocs/learn/learn-pr/azure/troubleshoot-windows-containers/includes/3-troubleshooting-containers-windows-host.md

 When using LogMonitor, you can treat Windows Containers just like Linux ones by using the **docker logs** command to fetch the output.
 Other logging solutions, such as Azure Monitor, are also able to catch the logs from the container.

-When running inside your container, LogMonitor also needs a configuration file so that it knows which events/files to aggregate.
+LogMonitor also needs a configuration file so that it knows which events/files to aggregate when running inside your container.

 In the following, you can find an example JSON config and a Dockerfile for an IIS instance: